- Genes, mutations, and cancer risk

-You might want to consider changing lifestyle factors that could affect your risk, such as limiting alcohol intake and exercising to lower your risk of colon or breast cancer.
-In some cases the effect on risk may be too small to offset the mutation, but you may still want to ask your doctor what you can do.
+Ask your doctor if there are lifestyle changes you can make that could affect your risk, such as limiting alcohol intake and exercising to lower your risk of colon or breast cancer.
+In some cases the effect of these changes on risk might be small compared to the increased risk from the mutation, but you may still want to ask your doctor what you can do.

 If you have a gene mutation that raises your risk, there may be other factors to think about, too, such as whether to tell other family members who might also be at increased risk.
 Telling them might help them decide if they should get tested or adopt some of the approaches to try to lower their risk.